 - To enable the sale of Diabetes SA or its assets.

 From time to time, Diabetes SA will provide statistical information to the South Australian Department of Health, the Commonwealth Department of Health, universities or other organisations that provide funding to Diabetes SA.
 This information is statistical information and does not identify individuals.
-By agreeing to these terms and conditions you consent to your information being de-identified, included in this statistical information and presented to the South Australian Department of Health, the Commonwealth Department of Health, universities or other organisations that provide funding to Diabetes SA.
+By providing Diabetes SA with your information, you consent to your information being de-identified, included in this statistical information and presented to the South Australian Department of Health, the Commonwealth Department of Health, universities or other organisations that provide funding to Diabetes SA.

-We do not currently disclose your Personal Information to overseas parties.
+We do not currently disclose your Personal Information to overseas parties without your express consent.
+With your consent, we may disclose your Personal Information to service providers based in the United States and other countries for the purposes of communicating with you using those providers' platforms, services or technologies.
 If your Personal Information is transferred overseas, we will comply with our obligations under the APPs.

 Accessing and correcting information